cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Overview {#flp-generic-overview}

-In the proof system of {{BBCGGI19}}, validity is defined via an arithmetic circuit evaluated over the input: If the circuit output is zero, then the input is deemed valid; otherwise, if the circuit output is non-zero, then the input is deemed invalid.
-Thus the goal of the proof system is merely to allow the verifier to evaluate the validity circuit over the input.
-For our application ({{prio3}}), this computation is distributed among multiple Aggregators, each of which has only a share of the input.
+In the proof system of {{BBCGGI19}}, validity is defined via an arithmetic circuit evaluated over the encoded measurement: If the circuit output is zero, then the measurement is deemed valid; otherwise, if the circuit output is non-zero, then the measurement is deemed invalid.
+Thus the goal of the proof system is merely to allow the verifier to evaluate the validity circuit over the measurement.
+For our application ({{prio3}}), this computation is distributed among multiple Aggregators, each of which has only a share of the measurement.

 Suppose for a moment that the validity circuit `C` is affine, meaning its only operations are addition and multiplication-by-constant.
 In particular, suppose the circuit does not contain a multiplication gate whose operands are both non-constant.
-Then to decide if an input `x` is valid, each Aggregator could evaluate `C` on its share of `x` locally, broadcast the output share to its peers, then combine the output shares locally to recover `C(x)`.
+Then to decide if a measurement `x` is valid, each Aggregator could evaluate `C` on its share of `x` locally, broadcast the output share to its peers, then combine the output shares locally to recover `C(x)`.
 This is true because for any `SHARES`-way secret sharing of `x` it holds that

 ~~~
 C(x_shares[0] + ... + x_shares[SHARES-1]) =